b3r3nd/berendbotje/README.md

 5. `BOT_TOKEN` is already added to the .env example, fill in your bot token there!
 6. Install FFMPEG using `sudo apt-get install ffmpeg` or however your package manager works.
 7. Install `youtube-dl` following the installation guide in their repo https://github.com/ytdl-org/youtube-dl#installation
-8. Cd to your project directory and use `php artisan migrate` to setup your database.
+8. There is a seeder file called `database\seeders\DiscordUsersSeeder`, here you can add your user id and server id to setup admin account with 1000 access to a single server.
-9. There are no seeders, so there is no data.
-Some commands require bot access 1000.
-As a one time setup you need to manually add your discord id etc to the admins table with 1000 access in order to use the bot and add more admins.
+9. Cd to your project directory and use `php artisan migrate --seed` to setup your database.

 ## Running the bot
 1. I added an artisan command to run the bot `php artisan bot:run`.